Novolin R Side Effects

 Applies to insulin regular: injection solution

-As well as its needed effects, insulin regular (the active ingredient contained in Novolin R) may cause unwanted side effects that require medical attention.
+Along with its needed effects, insulin regular (the active ingredient contained in Novolin R) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

-If any of the following side effects occur while taking insulin regular, check with your doctor immediately:Incidence not known:
+Check with your doctor immediately if any of the following side effects occur while taking insulin regular:Incidence not known

 - blurred vision